The Culebra Ferry sunk my plans to visit Culebra Island off of Puerto Rico. But, you don’t have to make the same mistakes as I did.

 The passenger ferries fit more people than the cargo ferries which only take a limited number of people.
-Most of the space on the cargo ferries are for cars and when they say limited space, they mean LIMITED.
+Most of the space on the cargo ferries is for cars and when they say limited space, they mean LIMITED.

 Mistake #4: Not Avoiding Weekends.

 I’m certain one of the issues that further complicated everything was I planned my day trip for a Sunday.

 Before I could make it to the ticket booth, I was told by someone who looked to be a ferry staff member that I could buy tickets for the 10:30 a.m. ferry to Culebra.
 “GREAT,” I said, feeling relieved as I continued on my way to the ticket window.
 What stopped me in my tracks was when the very next thing she said was, “but you can’t return today.”

 I was told because of “too many passengers and a broken ferry” I could get to Culebra and “probably” return early the following day.